PercussiveRepair/nyum/_recipes/vegetarian_chilli.md

 * `2 tbsp` chopped fresh corander leaf, plus more for garnish
 * `2 tsp` lime juice, or to taste

 > In a large Dutch oven or heavy-bottomed pot over medium heat, warm 2 tbsps of olive oil until shimmering.
-Add the chopped onion, bell pepper, carrot, celery and ¼ teaspoon of the salt.
+Add the chopped onion, bell pepper, carrot, celery and ¼ tsp of the salt.
 Stir to combine and cook, stirring occasionally, until the vegetables are tender and the onion is translucent, about 7 to 10 minutes.
 >
 > Add the garlic, fresh chili, chipotle paste, chili powder, cumin, smoked paprika and oregano.
 Cook until fragrant while stirring constantly, about 1 minute.
 >